 The 71st Texas Legislature in 1989 passed amendments to the Texas Code of Criminal Procedure (Chapter 45, Article 45.55) and the Texas Family Code (Chapter 54, 54.32) relating to dismissal of certain misdemeanor charges upon the completion of a teen court program.

 Persons under the age of 18 or who are enrolled full time in an accredited secondary school for a high school diploma, may request Teen Court for most Class C misdemeanors (such as minor in possession or minor consuming alcohol, public intoxication, assault, public order crimes, and theft under $20) and certain traffic offenses.

-Under Article 45.55 in the Code of Criminal Procedure, successful completion within a ninety (90) day period results in dismissal of the citation which may not be part of the defendant’s criminal record or driving record or used for any other purpose.
-Teen Court records are NOT open to the public.
+Under Article 45.55 in the Code of Criminal Procedure, successful completion within 90 day period results in dismissal of the citation which may not be part of the defendant's criminal record or driving record or used for any other purpose.
+Teen Court records are not open to the public.
 Youths brought before the Teen Court are given the chance to make restitution for their offense.
 This is a voluntary program-youths are not required to participate.
 The consent of parent or guardian is required.

 Teen Court Sign Up

 Youths who receive citations first appear before the Municipal Court Judge or the Justice of the Peace, depending on the case.
 At that court, teens must appear with their parent/guardian and enter a plea of "guilty" or nolo contendere" to request referral to Teen Court.
 There is a non-refundable fee of $10, due upon request for Teen Court along with court fees.
 Teens and their parent/guardian must contact the Teen Court Director to set a Teen Court appearance and discuss rules, regulations, and procedures of the program.